PacktPublishing/Full-Stack-Web-Development-with-Remix/11-optimistic-ui/bee-rich/README.md

 - `deleteExpense` - Deletes an expense from the database.
 - `updateExpense` - Updates an existing expense in the database.
 - `removeAttachmentFromExpense` - Removes an attachment from an expense.
-- `parseExpense` - Parses the form data from the expense form `zod`.
+- `parseExpense` - Parses the form data from the expense form using `zod`.

 Note that we take advantage of Prisma's type definitions to define the `ExpenseUpdateData` type.
 Prisma provides several helper types within the `Prisma` namespace.